verfehlix/follower-info-polling/README.md

-# pollerman
+# follower-info-polling
-java spring boot service that regularly polls a twitter profile &amp; saves the follower count
+java spring boot service that regularly polls a twitter profile &amp; saves the follower count & names of the followers

 ## How to use